-However, if the partners were explicitly told that their task is to become close to each other, both extroverts and introverts will report on a similar level of achieved closeness.
+However, if the partners were explicitly told that their task is to become close to each other, both extraverts and introverts will report on a similar level of achieved closeness.

-In extravert-introvert pairs, extroverts report on greater closeness than introverts
+In extravert-introvert pairs, extraverts report on greater closeness than introverts

-This implies that introverts might not perform worse in social situations – they just percieve their relationships to be less close, on average.
+This implies that introverts might not perform worse in social situations – they just perceive their relationships to be less close, on average.